realA10001986/Flux-Capacitor/README.md

 # Flux Capacitor

-_Documentation is currently reflecting version 1.87 which will be released shortly_

 This [repository](https://fc.out-a-ti.me) holds the most current firmware for CircuitSetup's excellent [Flux Capacitor](https://circuitsetup.us/product/delorean-time-machine-flux-capacitor-fully-assembled/).
 The Flux Capacitor is a key component of the Delorean Time Machine.

 You can buy a complete one or kit parts [here](https://circuitsetup.us/product-category/movie-props/).